-Note that each policy should include some form of dwelling coverage (protection for the actual structure of your home and of attached units), contents or personal property coverage (protection for your personal belongings), and personal liability coverage (protection against bodily injury or property damage to other people or their stuff, as a result of your actions, at your home, and anywhere else).
+Note that each policy should include some form of dwelling coverage (protection for the actual structure of your home and of attached units), contents or personal property insurance (protection for your personal belongings), and personal liability insurance (protection against bodily injury or property damage to other people or their stuff, as a result of your actions, at your home, and anywhere else).

 The most basic form of homeowners insurance, the HO-1, is a named perils policy that only covers 10 of the 16 previously listed events.
-Due to its limited coverage, we usually advise clients to opt for a different option, such as an HO-3 or HO-5.
+Due to its limited coverage, I usually advise clients to opt for something different, such as an HO-3 or HO-5.
 Nonetheless, you can trust that this policy will insure against events such as fire and lightning, hail, windstorms, theft, and vandalism.

 The HO-2 is a broader policy that provides dwelling and contents coverage, with added liability insurance in specific circumstances.
 Unlike an HO-1, you should be able to count on this policy to insure against all 16 named perils.

 An HO-4 is ideal for renters.
-It offers personal belongings and liability coverage, with dwelling insurance falling within the responsibility of your landlord.
+It offers personal belongings and liability insurance, with dwelling coverage falling within the responsibility of your landlord.
 Most HO-4 forms are named perils policies.
-Talk to your insurance agent about spicing up your policy with some additional living expenses coverage, just in case.
+Talk to your insurance broker about spicing up your policy with some additional living expenses coverage, just in case.

 HO-6 insurance policies are specifically designed for condo owners.
 This insurance will cover whatever is inside your unit, along with additional living expenses and personal liability.
 Dwelling coverage is usually available by endorsement, as some condo owners are responsible for the interior walls of their units.
 As with the other policy forms, make sure to discuss your situation with your independent insurance agent.

 If you’re the proud owner of an RV or mobile home, look no further than an HO-7 policy for your insurance needs.
-It will protect your home’s structure, personal belongings, liability, medical payments, and additional living expenses.
+This mobile home insurance will protect your home’s structure, personal belongings, liability, medical payments, and additional living expenses.
 The exterior of your home will be insured under an open perils policy and your contents under a named perils one.

 HO-8 policies tend to the special needs of older homes and dwellings that are historically significant.
 If you suspect that the costs of repairing your home would be particularly high due to its age, then this type of insurance may solve your problems.
 HO-8 insurance is a named perils policy that insures your dwelling, personal property, personal liability, additional living expenses, and medical payments.